Max Muncy Player Props: Dodgers vs. Padres

-On Friday, Max Muncy (.727 slugging percentage in past 10 games, including five home runs) and the Los Angeles Dodgers play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:40 PM ET.
+Max Muncy -- with an on-base percentage of .333 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers versus the San Diego Padres, with Blake Snell on the mound, on May 6 at 8:40 PM ET.

-In his most recent game, he collected four RBI (going 1-for-5 with a home run) against the Phillies.
+He had a hitless showing in his previous game (0-for-3 with an RBI) against the Padres.

 Max Muncy Game Info & Props vs. the Padres